-Romantic or sexual relationships that involve three or more people come with their own unique sets of challenges and opportunities to explore.
+Poly and kink relationships come with their own unique sets of challenges and opportunities to explore.
 If you’re struggling with social stigmas, jealousy, communication, sexual connection, or any other relationship issues, I’d like to work with you.
-If you identify as poly, but are not currently in a relationship, and just want a therapist you don’t have to educate or worry about judging you, I’d love to work with you as well.
+If you identify as poly or kink, but are not currently in a relationship, and just want a therapist you don’t have to educate or worry about judging you, I’d love to work with you as well.

 Parenting is hard.
 Being a kid is hard.
 And sometimes those challenges start to impact the relationship between you and your child, and the functioning of your family.
 Maybe you’re struggling with getting along, discipline, routine, or general life stressors.
 Or maybe you just want to feel like a more cohesive unit.
 Parent-child/family therapy usually includes building communication skills, enhancing connection, reducing conflict, and improving hope and outlook.
 For parent-child/family therapy, I work with people who are 12+.